Interstitial Cystitis – Diagnosis, Symptoms, and Treatment

 Interstitial cystitis is relatively uncommon, with an estimated 1 to 5 out of 100,000 individuals in the United States being diagnosed with the condition.
 Several research studies have shown that up to 12% of individuals have one or more symptoms of the disease without ever having a formal diagnosis.
 Interstitial cystitis is 5 times more common in women than men and more common in middle-aged to elderly individuals.

 The symptoms of interstitial cystitis generally change in severity and quality over time.
 Often these symptoms are present in times of stress or after consuming certain foods.
 The most common symptoms that are seen in patients with interstitial cystitis are:

 - Frequency (polyuria)

 - Urinating frequently at night (nocturia)

 Individuals often experience an increase in discomfort with bladder filling and an improvement with urinating.
-Patients also typically have pelvic tenderness on physical examination, although this finding is not require to make the diagnosis.
+Patients also typically have pelvic tenderness on physical examination, although this finding is not present in all patients.

-Laboratory studies, imaging studies, and diagnostic procedures are typically performed if the diagnosis is unclear to rule out alternative disorders.
-Your doctor will typically order a urine analysis with microscopy to evaluate for signs of infection such as white cells, red cells, high protein, positive nitrite, and positive leucocyte esterase.
+Laboratory studies, imaging studies, and diagnostic procedures will be performed to rule out other conditions that present with similar symptoms.
+Your doctor will order a urinalysis with microscopy to evaluate for signs of infection such as white cells, red cells, high protein, positive nitrites, and leukocyte esterase.
 They will also obtain a urine culture to evaluate for bacterial growth if your urinalysis is consistent with infection.

-Your doctor may also request a postvoid residual volume – during this test, a radiology technician will typically measure the urinary volume in your bladder with ultrasound before and after voiding.
+Your doctor may also request a postvoid residual volume – during this test, a radiology technician will typically measure the volume of urine in your bladder with ultrasound before and after urinating.
 Cystoscopy is not necessary but may help support the diagnosis and exclude other disorders.
-During this procedure, a urologist will visualized the bladder by inserting a scope through the urethra.
+During this procedure, a urologist will visualize the bladder by inserting a scope through the urethra.

 Interstitial Cystitis Medication and Treatment